mrbertp/gutemberg/README.md

     `chmod 777 */*/*`

-   If the folder is inside Windows filesystem, you will have already full permission.
+   If the folder is inside Windows filesystem, you should already have full permission.

 4. Execute the installer: `./installer/installer.sh`